jorgemf/DeepLatentMicrobiome/Notebooks/README.md

-`1_MAIN_DeepLatentMicrobiome` is the main notebook that summaries the capabilities of the Deep Latent Microbiome system.
+* **`MAIN_DeepLatentMicrobiome`** is the main notebook that summaries the capabilities of the Deep Latent Microbiome system.

-The remaining notebooks could be divided into:

-* autoencoder_results: summary of results of experiments for selection of hyperparameters

-* reference_model_predictions_and_analysis: build selected reference model (experiment 351), run analysis about microbiome reconstruction and prediction in test set, and prediction in novel ecosystems
+* `reference_model_predictions_and_analysis` builds the selected reference model (experiment 351), runs the analysis about microbiome reconstruction and prediction in the test set, and makes prediction in novel ecosystems.
+It is the template notebook for further models to develop.

-* model_reference_\*domainFeatures\*: relevant feature analysis

-* model_aggregated_\*: microbiome prediction at different taxonomic levels

-* model_transferLearning: transfer learning analysis
+* `autoencoder_results` summaries the results of the experiments for selection of hyperparameters.